SC-497-class submarine chaser: History

 During World War II, 142 SC-497-class submarine chasers were lent to allies of the United States as part of the Lend-Lease program.
 Seventy-eight were sent to the Soviet Union, 50 to France, 8 to Brazil, 3 to Norway, and 3 to Mexico.
 The three Norwegian examples served with distinction on the Shetland bus service, running agents, refugees and weapons past the German blockade between occupied Norway and Britain.

+Following the end of the war, Operation Magic Carpet relocated American troops in Europe back to the United States.
+The most veteran personnel were first to be reassigned, which left inexperienced pilots to fly their aircraft.
+This led to an increase in accidents and crashes.
+In response, the US Coast Guard requested 70 surplus SC-497-class ships to operate as Air Rescue Vessels.
+The cutters were commissioned into the Coast Guard between late 1945 and 1946, but a severe shortage of post-war coast guardsmen prevented many of the ships from being operated.
+All of the ships were decommissioned by 1947 and referred to as the Air-class cutters.
+Each ship's name had the prefix "Air".

 Survivors

-(ex-USS SC-718) is preserved at the Royal Norwegian Navy Museum.
-Some remains of (ex-USS SC-683) and (ex-USS SC-1061) can be seen near the coast of Sweden.
+(ex–) is preserved at the Royal Norwegian Navy Museum.